PathogenDavid/FlipModelD3D12/Readme.md

 This fork has the following changes:

 * LateSync: Only applicable when "Use Waitable Object" is enabled.
-Puts the wait right before `Preent` instead of the start of the frame
+Puts the wait right before `Present` instead of the start of the frame
 * AllowTearing: Enables DXGI 1.5 `DXGI_SWAP_CHAIN_FLAG_ALLOW_TEARING`/`DXGI_PRESENT_ALLOW_TEARING` feature.
 (This totally breaks the present timeline.)
 * VisualizeTearing: Alternates the clear color every other frame, which is obviously horrible to those sensitive to flashing lights so enable with caution.
   * If the display is not tearing, the screen will appear red, blue, or purple.